AlphaGenes/AlphaPart/vignettes/references.md

-# References for genetic trend estimation and partitioning method
+# References for genetic value and trend estimation and partitioning method

 Here is a list of some:
-* classic references for genetic trend estimation,
+* classic references for genetic value and genetic trend estimation,
 * references for the partitioning method,
 * methodological and software references for the partitioning method, and
 * some use cases of the partitioning method.